 - 1 1/2 cups good gluten-free all-purpose flour

 - 3 Tbsp. sugar

 - 1 tsp. pure vanilla extract

 - Place 4 Tbsp. butter in each glass pie pan.
 Place in oven and turn oven on to 400°.
 Butter will melt, sizzle and just start to brown while oven warms up and you prepare apples.

 - Peel, core, and slice apples into thin slices.

 - When butter is melted, remove pans from oven.
 Place apple slices in a single layer in each pie pan.
-(You might have some apple slices left over.)
+(You might have some apple slices left over to munch on.)

 - Sprinkle apple slices with brown sugar and cinnamon.

 - Place pie pans back in oven and allow apples to cook for 7-8 minutes.

 - Meanwhile, in a blender, blend milk, eggs, flour, xanthan gum, sugar, vanilla extract and sugar until well blended.
 Use batter setting if your blender has one.